The Importance of Integrating Paid and Organic Social Media

-Launching a paid social campaign isn’t difficult.
+As an Ohio digital marketing firm, we understand that getting started with social media marketing can be overwhelming.
+However, it’s important to remember that launching a paid social campaign isn’t difficult.
 Most social media networks provide step-by-step instructions for creating a paid social post.
 The truth is, the hard work isn’t in the set-up, but in identifying the right audience, crafting an engaging post and developing graphics that help sell your message.

 If you would like some extra help reaching new potential customers through digital marketing, like paid social media, drop us a line.
 We’ll tell you more about ourselves, learn more about you and see if Proximity could be the right agency for your business.